bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

 ~~~~~~~~~~~~~~~~

 The Runtime Log view displays a list of events.
 This events occur during
 the simulation.
-When you start the |axon-ivy| process engine, this log
+When you start the Axon Ivy process engine, this log
 view is opened by default and all entries are cleared.

 .. figure:: /_images/simulation-debugging/runtimelog-view.png